peterpf/formatter/README.md

 Check out the `SHOW EXAMPLE` button ;)

+_The colors are taken from the [material design palette](https://material.io/guidelines/style/color.html#color-color-palette)_

 Take a json array and paste it into the `Input` text area.
 As example serves following snippet:

 ```JSON